youyanggu/yyg-seir-simulator/README.md

-# covid19-projections.com SEIR Simulator
+# YYG / covid19-projections.com SEIR Simulator

-We present the underlying SEIR model simulator behind [covid19-projections.com](https://covid19-projections.com), as well a summarized set of parameters that helped generate the projections.
-You can generate your own simulations in under 5 minutes.
+We present the underlying SEIR model simulator behind the YYG / [covid19-projections.com](https://covid19-projections.com) model, as well a summarized set of parameters that helped generate the projections.
+If you are familiar with Python, you can generate your own simulations in under 5 minutes.

 ## Table of Contents
 * [Introduction](#introduction)